-Arendz was one of Canada’s busiest athletes at the 2014 Paralympic Winter Games in Sochi, Russia.
-He competed in five events (two cross country and three biathlon events).
+Arendz was one of Canada’s busiest athletes at the 2014 Paralympic Winter Games in Sochi.
+He competed in five events (two cross country skiing and three biathlon events).
 He earned two medals in biathlon with silver in the 7.5 kilometre standing and bronze in the 12.5 kilometre standing.
 Arendz’s silver was Canada’s best-ever result in biathlon at the Games.
-He just missed a third trip to the podium, placing fourth in the 4x2.5 kilometre relay in cross country skiing.

-Arendz entered the Sochi 2014 Paralympic Games as the reigning World Cup biathlon champion and the world champion in the 7.5 km biathlon sprint.
+He entered the 2014 Sochi Paralympics as the reigning World Cup biathlon champion and the world champion in the 7.5 km biathlon sprint.

 In 2012-13, Arendz captured his first career IPC Biathlon World Cup Crystal Globe.
 He earned four podium finishes on the circuit, in addition to racking up three World Championship medals including his first victory at the worlds.